Booked: 9 Ways to Find Podcast Guests

 Existing connections

-Especially in early episodes of a new podcast, this can make the process easier.
+This can make the process easier, especially in early episodes of a new podcast.
 You’re already comfortable with each other and know each other.

 Read next: How to make podcast scheduling easy and automated